Aaron A. F. Seawell

+Aaron Ashley Flowers Seawell (1864 – 1950) was an American politician and jurist.
+He served as Attorney General of North Carolina.
+He then served on the North Carolina Supreme Court.

+Biography

-Aaron Ashley Flowers Seawell (1864–1950) was an American politician and jurist.
-The son of Aaron Ashley Flowers Sr. (1822-1894) and Jeannette Ann (Buie) Seawell (1829-1907), he graduated from the University of North Carolina at Chapel Hill in 1884 and later studied law there.
+The son of Aaron Ashley Flowers Sr. (1822–1894) and Jeannette Ann (Buie) Seawell (1829-1907), he graduated from the University of North Carolina at Chapel Hill in 1884 and later studied law there.

-He was elected to represent first Moore County and then Lee County in the North Carolina General Assembly for several (not continuous) terms from 1901 to 1931.
-Seawell was elected North Carolina Attorney General and served from 1935 to 1938, when he was appointed to the North Carolina Supreme Court, where he served until his death.
+He was elected to represent first Moore County and then Lee County in the North Carolina General Assembly for several noncontinuous terms from 1901 to 1931.
+He was appointed by governor Ehringhaus to succeed Dennis Garfield Brummitt as North Carolina Attorney General and was then elected to the office.
+He served from 1935 to 1938, when he was appointed to the North Carolina Supreme Court, where he served until his death in 1950.